top of page

 Frowneys: Production design, editing

-Hopefully this doesn't inspire kids to learn gun twirling as much as 'The Queen's Gambit' inspired them to play chess.
+Hopefully this doesn't inspire kids to learn gun twirling as much as another show can inspire them to play chess.

 3.0/5